Cos Cob station

-Cos Cob station is a commuter rail stop on the Metro-North Railroad's New Haven Line, located in the Cos Cob district of Greenwich, Connecticut.
+Cos Cob station is a commuter rail station on the Metro-North Railroad's New Haven Line, located in the Cos Cob district of Greenwich, Connecticut.

 History

 On December 25, 1848, the last section of track on the railroad from New Haven to New York was completed over the Cos Cob Bridge.
 The first trial run was made on that day.

 The New York and New Haven Railroad was merged into the New York, New Haven and Hartford Railroad in 1872, and the station became part of that railroad.
 Beginning in 1907, the NYNH&H built the Cos Cob power plant as part of an effort to electrify the main line.
 As with all New Haven Line stations along the Northeast Corridor, the station became a Penn Central station upon acquisition by Penn Central Railroad in 1969, and eventually became part of the MTA's Metro-North Railroad in 1983.
 The station was added to the National Register of Historic Places in 1989.